Latest information and updates from JCQ

 NAHT meets with the JCQ regularly along with other unions and professional associations, and the JCQ awarding organisations.

-To keep up to date with any new guidance, research or information published by JCQ, sign up to their newsletter at this link.
+To keep up to date with any new guidance, research or information published by JCQ, sign up to their newsletter here.

 Exams and awarding qualifications in summer 2022